 Is it necessary to protect your eyes when playing sports like baseball or basketball?

+Yes, it’s of utmost importance.
 Our doctors recommend protective eyewear for high-risk sports because of the potential for sight-threatening injuries or even concussions.
 Contact sports such as competitive swimming, basketball and hockey, are especially prone to eye injuries because of the nature of body movements.
+Proper protective eyewear, made of durable materials and designed for sports-specific demands, can be the ultimate difference between a close call and a life-changing injury.

 Kids with swim goggles Maple Grove Eye Doctors at Pearle Vision